unccv/uncc_course_overview/readme.md

 ### Course Project (40%)
 The course will include a [semester-long group project](https://github.com/unccv/course_project).
 This project represents a significant portion of a student's grade, and will be broken up into graded checkpoints, including a final presentation.

+## Classroom Policies
+Our classroom time is really valuable.
+Each hour of class time represents thousands of dollars of tuition costs.
+Your instructor's time is valuable.
+Our TAs time is valuable.
+Your time is valuable.
+Accordingly, we've adopted policies maximize the value of our time in class.

+**1. Turn Your Phone Off.** Not silent, off.
+Phones are rediculously distracting (most apps are specifically designed to grab your attention!).
+When you come to class, we expect your phone to be completely off for the entire lecture.
+**2. Put Your Laptop Away.** I know, you need it to take notes, right!?
+It turns our there is [strong evidence](https://journals.sagepub.com/doi/abs/10.1177/0956797614524581) that you learn more when you take notes by hand.
+All lecture notes are available online, so you are not required to take notes to do well in the course.
+That said, many students learn more when they take some type of notes.
+You may print lecture notes before class to add your own hand written notes to, or simply take notes in a notebook.

 ## Programming
 We will make heavy use of python in this course, spend lots of time in jupyter notebooks, and frequently use numpy, matplotlib, scipy, sklearn, opencv, tensorflow, and pytorch.

 ## Preparation + Prerequisites
 Familiarity with the key techniques of linear algebra, univariate calculus will be useful.
 We will hit the ground running with python and numpy, so a little experience here would also helpful.
 The [fastai](https://www.fast.ai/) courses are a really nice starting point.

 ## Resources
 We will draw from 3 texts in this course, each available online: